Sam Tutty: Acting career

 Tutty made his off-West End debut as Daniel in the British Theater Academy's production of Once on This Island at the Southwark Playhouse.
 After an intensive auditions process in which he was originally cast as Evan's alternate, Tutty was cast as the main Evan Hansen in the West End production of Dear Evan Hansen at the Noel Coward Theatre.
 Previews for the show began on 29 October 2019 and the show officially opened on 19 November 2019.
 Tutty's performance gained widespread praise from critics.
 He went on to receive numerous awards, including Laurence Olivier Award for Best Actor in a Musical in 2020.
 At age 22, he is one of the youngest winners of the most prestigious UK theatrical award.

 On 25 May 2021, it was announced that Tutty had joined the cast of the Channel 4 soap opera Hollyoaks.
 He made his debut appearance as Timmy Simons on 4 June 2021.
-After 21 episodes, the character was killed off to allow Tutty to reprise his role of Evan Hansen after the re-opening of the West End production in October 2021 following the forced closure due to the COVID-19 pandemic.
-In 2022 Tutty performed the song "Heart Of A Stranger" for The Robbie Sherman Songbook.
+After 21 episodes, the character was killed off to allow Tutty to reprise his role of Evan Hansen after the reopening of the West End production in October 2021 following the forced closure due to the COVID-19 pandemic.
+In 2022 Tutty performed the song "Heart of a Stranger" for The Robbie Sherman Songbook.